amortensen/dots-protocol/draft-teague-dots-protocol.md

 ### Mitigation Request Handling

-The mitigation request is the crux of the DOTS protocol, and is comprised of the minimum viable information described in {minimum-viable-information}.
+The mitigation request is the crux of the DOTS protocol, and is comprised of the minimum viable information described in {{minimum-viable-information}}.
 The request may be augmented with additional implementation specific extensions where these do not result in undue packet bloat.
 The DOTS client may send repeated requests until it receives a suitable response from the DOTS server by